no0x9d/ngx-strongly-typed-forms/README.md

 ```bash
 npm install ngx-strongly-typed-forms
 ```
+**Attention:** Since version 7.2 this project does no longer follow semver version numbers.
+The major and minor version represents the compatible Angular version and patch versions are bugfixes in this library.

 Now you can import generic FormControl, FormGroup and FormArray and use them instead of the classes from `@angular/forms`
 ```typescript